-DOI has committed to significant investment in Fuels Management and Fuels Treatment Effectiveness Monitoring (FTEM).
-From 2015 to 2020, DOI's Fuels Management budget increased \$30 million, from \$164 million to \$194 million, or a nearly 20% increase in funding.
-DOI has made substantial investments in FTEM, which assesses effectiveness of fuels treatment with wildfire interaction.
+The DOI has committed to significant investments in fuels management and the Fuels Treatment Effectiveness Monitoring (FTEM) application.
+From 2015 to 2020, the DOI's Fuels Management program budget increased \$30 million, from \$164 million to \$194 million, or a nearly 20 percent increase in funding.
+The DOI has made substantial investments in FTEM, which assesses the effectiveness of fuels treatments with wildfire interaction.
 Thorough monitoring takes time to complete, especially during a busy or prolonged fire year, such as the circumstance in 2020.
-Monitoring assessments are on-going for 2020 fires with 534 assessments completed out of the 1,036 identified possible interactions with wildfire and treatments.
-Completed assessments indicate that in approximately 80% of the interactions, fuels treatments changed the fire behavior and in 85% of interactions, treatments helped control wildfire.
-Nearly 90% of fuels treatments were identified as strategically located to facilitate control of the fire.
+Monitoring assessments are on-going for 2020 fires.
+Currently, 534 assessments are complete out of the 1,036 identified possible interactions with wildfire and treatments.
+Completed assessments indicate that in approximately 80 percent of the interactions fuels treatments changed the fire behavior, and in 85 percent of the interactions fuel treatments helped control the wildfire.
+Nearly 90 percent of the treatments were identified as strategically located to facilitate control of the fire.

-Often, the ecological outcomes are dependent upon complex interactions, response factors and subsequent conditions that may not be readily apparent for some time.
-In FY 2020, DOI managed approximately 585,000 acres of wildfire that achieved land management objectives.
+Frequently, the ecological outcomes are dependent upon complex interactions, response factors and subsequent conditions that may not be readily apparent.
+In FY 2020, the DOI managed approximately 585,000 acres of wildfire that achieved land management objectives.